 January 21, 2008

-Forty-one years later, in the midst of our current unjust war, the invasion and attempted occupation of Iraq, listen to Dr. King's call —
+Forty-one years after Vietnam, in the midst of our current unjust war — the invasion and attempted occupation of Iraq, heed Dr. King's call —

 Now, it should be incandescently clear that no one who has any concern for the integrity and life of America today can ignore the present war.